-- Swimming pools on the property must be maintained in good working order.
+- Swimming pools on a property must be maintained in good working order.

 - Fences must be maintained in good condition and fence gates must be operational.

-- Yards must be stabilized (grass or other approved cover) and graded to prevent accumulation of water.
+- Yards must be stabilized (grass or other approved cover) and graded to prevent accumulation of water or erosion.

-- Stairway, decks and/or balconies must be maintained in a safe condition.
+- Stairways, decks and balconies must be maintained in a safe condition.

-- All glass windows and doors must be free of cracks or voids.
+- Glass windows and doors must be free of cracks or voids.

-- Windows that can be opened must be operable and be able to remain open by the window hardware.
+- Windows designed to be opened must be operable and able to remain open by the window hardware.

 Anti-Litter and Weed Ordinance